 New Jersey mom credited with stopping potential school shooting in Kentucky

-A New Jersey mother has been credited with helping thwart a potential school shooting in Kentucky.
+A New Jersey mother has been credited with helping thwart a potential school shooting -- 650 miles away.

-Koeberle Bull of Lumberton, N.J., was surprised to find a Facebook messenger alert from a man she didn’t know: an account belonging to Dylan Jarrell, who was seen holding a weapon in his profile picture.
+Koeberle Bull of Lumberton, N.J., was surprised to find a Facebook messenger alert from a man she didn’t know: an account belonging to Dylan Jarrell, of Lawrenceburg, Ky., who was seen holding a weapon in his profile picture.
 The message was filled with offensive and racist remarks aimed at Bull's three children, who are featured in her profile.

 “There's no such thing as white privileged you f---ing autistic f---.
 I hope your black children gets hung for you being so stupid...Act your race retard,” the message read in part, according to a screenshot later posted on Bull's Facebook page.